Teenage Jesus & The Jerks

 Flyer: Original flyer.

-Ad: Microfilm image from the Village Voice 25-Sep-78 .
+Ad: Microfilm image of advert from the Village Voice 25-Sep-78.

 Note: 6 mins show!
 Preceded by a screening of Tina L'Hotsky's short movie "Barbie".